-- 2. Randomly choose a starting fish from the numbers between one and n inclusively (from one to five for a small delivery and one to fifteen for a large delivery, in our example). - 3.
-Sample this fish (remove the otolith and obtain a tissue sample, length, and weight measurement). - 4.
+- 2. Randomly choose a starting fish from the numbers between one and n inclusively.
+For example, if your n is 5, choose from one to five. - 3.
+Sample this n^{th} fish by removing the otolith and obtaining a fin clip, fork length, and weight. - 4.
 Return the sampled fish to the line. - 5.
-Count the passing fish until you reach the chosen number, n, and sample this fish. - 6.
-Repeat steps 3-5 until you have reach the end of the offload or the prescribed sample weight has been obtained.
+Count the passing fish until you reach n and sample this fish.
+Note, that you do not count the fish passing while you are sampling your previously selected fish. - 6.
+Repeat steps 4-6 until you have reached the end of the landing, or the target sample weight has been obtained.